controlecidadao/samantha_ia/README.md

 * Prompt template file (.txt)
 <br><br>

-### Downloading Open Source Models (.gguf File)
+### Downloading Open Source Model Files (.gguf)

-Open souce models files can be downloaded from the [Hugging Face's model search engine](https://huggingface.co/models?sort=trending&search=gguf), using `gguf` as the search parameter.
+Open souce model files can be downloaded from the [Hugging Face's model search engine](https://huggingface.co/models?sort=trending&search=gguf), using `gguf` as the search parameter.

-You can also go to a specific repository and see all the `gguf` models available for downloading and testing, like [TheBloke](https://huggingface.co/TheBloke).
+You can also go to a specific repository and see all the `gguf` models available for downloading and testing, like [TheBloke](https://huggingface.co/TheBloke) repository.
 <br><br>

 The models are displayed on cards like this: